adityak16/gitwebhook/_book/docs/native-starter-pro/README.md

 # Native Starter Pro

 [Native Starter Pro](https://market.nativebase.io/view/native-starter-pro) is a bold and flexible [React Native](https://github.com/facebook/react-native) theme best suited for developing high-quality mobile apps that makes use of ready-made tools.
 The theme has several widget areas that allows you to extend your theme functionality with plugins.
 [Native Starter Pro](https://market.nativebase.io/view/native-starter-pro) is built using [Redux](https://github.com/reactjs/react-redux) and is performance optimized which helps you to develop world-class application experiences on native platforms.
 This gives your app a consistent look and feel with the rest of the platform ecosystem, and keeps the quality bar high.

+[Native Starter Pro](https://market.nativebase.io/view/native-starter-pro) is build using [Create React Native App](https://github.com/react-community/create-react-native-app) which allows you to work with all of the Components and APIs in React Native, as well as most of the JavaScript APIs that the Expo App provides.